bridgecrew-perf4/notejam-infra/README.md

 ### Triggering builds and final Terraform apply

-Our Terraform config does not trigger build and deployment of the Notejam app itself but deploys initially the Cloud Run Hello sample application instead.
+Our Terraform config does not trigger the build and deployment of the Notejam app itself but instead deploys initially the Cloud Run Hello sample application.
 Let's trigger the build:

 - Commit a change in your Notejam app repository and push it first to `stage` and then `prod` branch.
 This should trigger a build in the Cloud Build which progress and history you can follow on Cloud Console.